apioo/fusio-docs/docs/backend/api/event.md

 # Event

-Fusio has an event system which helps to build a pub/sub system.
-This means consumers of your API can subscribe to specific events.
-Inside your API endpoint you can then trigger such an event.
-Fusio will then send the payload to each subscriber in the background.
+Fusio has an event system which helps to build a webhook system.
+This means consumers of your API can register a webhook and the url is called by Fusio in case the event is dispatched.

-## Installation

-You need to activate the Cronjob feature to enable Fusio to send messages in the background.
-The event system creates a cronjob which distributes the pending events.

 ## Subscribe

-The user needs to send a HTTP POST request to the `/consumer/subscription` endpoint with the following payload to subscribe to an event :
+The user needs to send a HTTP POST request to the `/consumer/webhook` endpoint with the following payload to subscribe to an event:

 ```json
 {